open-horizon/exchange-api/README.md

 ## Changes in 2.1.0

-- Added `heartbeatIntervals` field to node resource
+- Added `heartbeatIntervals` field to org and node resources
+- Fixed exception when route unrecognized

 ## Changes in 2.0.x